Cysharp/MagicOnion/docs/docs/integration/json-transcoding.md

 # JSON Transcoding and Swagger

-TBW
+JSON transcoding is a mechanism that converts Unary services into JSON APIs and provides them as HTTP/1 endpoints, making it possible to call Unary services from tools such as cURL.

+This is the successor to the previous MagicOnion.Server.HttpGateway, but it is a completely new implementation and is not compatible, and is mainly intended for development support purposes.

 The feature inspired by [Microsoft.AspNetCore.Grpc.JsonTranscoding.](https://learn.microsoft.com/en-us/aspnet/core/grpc/json-transcoding?view=aspnetcore-9.0)

-This is the successor to the previous MagicOnion.Server.HttpGateway, but it is a completely new implementation and is not compatible, and is mainly intended for development support purposes.

 - https://github.com/Cysharp/MagicOnion/pull/859